EdenTree Sustainable European Equity Fund

 Assessment of upside potential

-Our approach to the fundamental analysis of a company will be tailored to best suit the type of company we are investing in and its present circumstances.
+Our approach to the fundamental analysis of a company will be tailored to best suit type of company we are investing and its present circumstances.
 However, an emphasis on assessment of the ability of the company to generate high and sustainable cashflows which can be returned to shareholders and the outlook for the company given the prevailing macroeconomic conditions is common across holdings.
 We believe it is important to remain flexible about valuation techniques; they each have strengths and weaknesses, and the intention is to build a robust framework of information and to avoid simply choosing measures that satisfy confirmation bias.

 - For Income Accumulators, we are interested in established companies operating in relatively stable markets which generate an attractive level of earnings and cashflow enabling them to pay a high and growing level of income through dividends (or via share buybacks though flexible nature of these payments would generally mean we would place less emphasis on them).
 In considering the sustainability of income payouts we would consider both financial and business factors.
 In our examination of financial factors, we would concentrate on fundamental analysis in areas such as earnings and cashflow coverage, the strength of the balance sheet (both in terms of the level of leverage and refinancing risk), historic stability of revenues and earnings margins, pricing power and the degree of inflation protection.
 In terms of the business, we would look at more qualitative factors such as the quality of the management, their market position, that they are maintaining the strength of their franchise through investment in innovation, brand, workforce, etc, as well as the degree to which the business face competitive or structural threats and opportunities.
 In general, these are companies which will tend to have a lower risk profile, we expect to offer stable, but growing, income streams and provide a stable base for the wider portfolio.